brentjett/wp-theme-configuration/docs/spec.md

 }
 ```
 ### Register Shortcodes (Planned)
-Generic shortcodes are simply a shortcode name, specified as the handle, or optionally with the tag property, but with the new Shortcake UI plugin under consideration for core inclusion, we can declare the fields as well.
+Generic shortcodes are simply a shortcode name and a callback function that returns the output, but with the new Shortcake UI plugin under consideration for core inclusion, we can declare the labels and fields as well.

 ```json
 {